gford1000-go/apiserver/README.md

 Multiple apis can be registered using `RegisterApiVersion`, but must have a unique path prefix.

-The `Server` also contains a rudimentary health check at `/api/health`.
+The `Server` also contains a rudimentary health check at `/api/health` which is applied by default if one is not specified in the call to `NewServer`.

 ```go